-Below are my notes for visiting Belgium.
-These travel tips for visiting Belgium are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+Visiting Belgium?
+You have found my personal notes and travel tips, such as the best time to visit Belgium and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 Best Time to Visit Belgium